Varsha620/chrome-extension/README.md

 ### The Solution
 **Introducing the mascots**:The mascots are there when you need them.
 They come up with:
 -Infinite wellness reminders(per hr)
--Motivate you and keep up your spirit to complete the task -Stops you from doom-scrolling through youtube video when you have a task to complete
+-Motivate you and keep up your spirit to complete the task(every 30 min) -Stops you from doom-scrolling through youtube video when you have a task to complete
+    -Freezes the page for 15sec and sent warning msgs.
+    -Every third warning providing choice to "disable warnings" and "keep reminding".

 ## Technical Details
 ### Technologies/Components Used